Douglas Booth

 Biography of Douglas Booth

-Douglas John Booth is an English film actor and a true London dandy who enjoys unending success in the modeling business.
-His style has been charming fashion critics for years, with humorists claiming that he was born in a Burberry shirt (a cult British luxury brand favored by, among others, Kate Middleton).
+Douglas John Booth is an English film actor and a true London dandy who's enjoyed incredible success in the modeling business.
+His style has captivated fashion critics for years, with humorists claiming that he was born in a Burberry shirt (a cult British luxury brand favored by, among others, Kate Middleton).
 In 2013, he was the face of this fashion house's ad campaign alongside Emma Watson and Lily Donaldson.

 Douglas John Booth